unoplatform/studio/.github/ISSUE_TEMPLATE/feedback.md

 Here are some ideas to guide your feedback:

 ### General Feedback
-- Which version of Uno Platform Studio are you using, on which platforms, and with which IDE?
+- Which version of Uno Platform (Uno.Sdk) are you using, on which platforms, and with which IDE?
-- What do you love about Uno Platform Studio?
+- What do you love about Uno Platform Studio and its related tools (Hot Design™, Hot Reload, Design-to-Code)?
 - What features or tools do you feel are missing or could be improved?
 - How has Uno Platform Studio impacted your development workflow?